 “I grew up in the North,” Marjorie says, “but I got here as fast as I could.”

 Marjorie Hudson was born in a small town in Illinois and raised in Washington, D.C., where she graduated from American University with a degree in Journalism and Women’s Studies.
-After serving as features editor of National Parks Magazine, she moved to rural North Carolina, working as a freelance writer with a column interviewing nature photographers and publishing articles in Garden & Gun, American Land Forum, Wildlife in North Carolina, Our State Magazine, and North Carolina Literary Review.
+After serving as features editor of National Parks Magazine, she moved to rural North Carolina, working as a freelance writer with a column interviewing nature photographers as well as publishing articles in Garden & Gun, American Land Forum, Wildlife in North Carolina, Our State Magazine, and North Carolina Literary Review.
 As copyediting chief for Algonquin Books of Chapel Hill, she encountered the work of contemporary Southern writers such as Jill McCorkle, Kaye Gibbons, and Clyde Edgerton for the first time.
 Inspired, she turned her hand to fiction writing, and her first story won a statewide award judged by Shannon Ravenel.
 She earned an MFA from Warren Wilson College.
 She lives with her husband, Sam, and feisty small terrier DJ, on a century farm in North Carolina, where she mentors writers and reads poetry to trees.

 More about Marjorie’s writing …

 Marjorie Hudson’s writing these days explores the lesser known parts of Southern history and expresses a love of its people, its complexities, its transcendent places.
-Her debut novel, Indigo Field, forthcoming from Regal House Publishing in March 2023, digs into the hidden history of an abandoned field as well as the deepest secrets of its Black, white, and Indigenous neighbors.
+Her debut novel, Indigo Field, from Regal House Publishing, digs into the hidden history of an abandoned field as well as the deepest secrets of its Black, white, and Indigenous neighbors.
 Her story collection Accidental Birds of the Carolinas was a PEN/Hemingway honorable mention, a Novello Literary Award Finalist, and Perpetual Folly’s Best Story Collection of the Year, and her creative travelogue/history Searching for Virginia Dare has become a favorite teaching tool in creative nonfiction writing programs from East Carolina University to the University of Alaska-Anchorage.
 She writes essays and articles on subjects ranging from early English explorers to traditional music, from Monarch butterflies to dogs who saved her life, from Sufi dancing to the aftermath of 9/ll.
 Her work has been anthologized in Idol Talk: Women Writers on the Teenage Infatuations that Changed Their Lives, ed.
 Elizabeth Searle and Tamra Wilson; Making Notes: Music of the Carolinas, ed.
 Ann Wicker; What Doesn’t Kill You, ed.
 Murray Dunlap; Topograph (Novello); and Birthed From Scorched Hearts: Women Respond to War, ed., MariJo Moore.
 She has collaborated with visual artists on installations, gallery shows, and many other projects.

 Winner of fellowships from the Hemingway Foundation, Hedgebrook Retreat for Women Writers, Headlands Center for the Arts, Ucross Foundation, and the North Carolina Arts Council, Marjorie is also recipient of many awards and grants, including the Blumenthal Award, the Fiction Syndicate Prize, and Sarah Belk Gambrell Artist-Educator of the Year.
 Marjorie balances writing with community outreach, public speaking, and teaching.